kyma-project/kyma/docs/application-connector/docs/007-architecture-metadata-service.md

 It is possible to register many services for particular Remote Environment.
 The Metadata Service API offers a great deal of flexibility as the user may decide how they want to expose their APIs.

 Metadata Service API is described [here](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/assets/metadataapi.yaml).
-For a complete information on registering services, please see [Managing registered services with Metadata API Guide](TODO).
+For a complete information on registering services, please see Managing Registered Services with Metadata API Guide.

 ## Implementation Details